HETHAT/aladhan.py/docs/api.rst

     "MOONSIGHTING", 15, "Moonsighting Committee Worldwide (Moonsighting.com)"

 .. note::
-    There is no 6 (method 6 is apparently same as 2).
+    - There is no 6 (method 6 is apparently same as 2).
+    - Method 15 requires a shafaq parameter.

 **all_methods**: dict[:class:`int`, :class:`Method`]
     A dict of each id and its method.